FAQs

 What else can I do to ensure that my child gets in to Hoya Kids?

-Please remember that we are a small center with a very high demand for enrollment, especially among our Toddler age group: we do not have space for all the families who wish to enroll their child/ren at Hoya Kids.
+Please remember that we are a small center and we may not have space for all the families who wish to enroll their child/ren at Hoya Kids.
 What we mean is that unfortunately, your child may not get in to Hoya Kids.

 In order to ensure that you are offered a space when and if available, please keep your email addresses up-to-date and schedule a tour of the center by contacting the Center.
 Each February, we will also send a “Mandatory Update Form” to all families on the waiting lists to clean up our waiting lists and ensure that everyone on the waiting list is still interested.
 This way, we can give families the most accurate assessment possible, of their likelihood of getting in.